Microscopy with UV surface excitation

-Microscopy with UV Surface Excitation (MUSE) is a novel microscopy method that utilize the shallow penetration of UV photons (230–300 nm) excitation.
+Microscopy with UV Surface Excitation (MUSE) is a novel microscopy method that utilizes the shallow penetration of UV photons (230–300 nm) excitation.
 Compared to conventional microscopes, which usually require sectioning to exclude blurred signals from outside of the focal plane, MUSE's low penetration depth limits the excitation volume to a thin layer, and removes the tissue sectioning requirement.
 The entire signal collected is the desired light, and all photons collected contribute to the image formation.

 Mechanism

 The microscope setup is based on an inverted microscope design.
 An automated stage is used to record larger areas by mosaicing a series of single adjacent frames.
-The LED’s light is focused using a ball lens with a short focal length onto the sample surface in an oblique-angle cis-illumination scheme since standard microscopy optics do not transmit UV light efficiently.
+The LED light is focused using a ball lens with a short focal length onto the sample surface in an oblique-angle cis-illumination scheme since standard microscopy optics do not transmit UV light efficiently.
 No dichroic mirror or filter is required as microscope objectives are opaque to UV excitation light.
-The emitted fluorescence light was collected using a long-working-distance objective and focused via a tube lens onto a CCD camera.
+The emitted fluorescence light is collected using a long-working-distance objective and focused via a tube lens onto a CCD camera.

-Specimens are submerged in exogenous dye for 10 seconds and then briefly washed in water or phosphated buffered saline (PBS).
-The resulting stained specimens generated bright enough signals for direct and interpretable visualization through microscope eyepiece.
+Specimens are submerged in exogenous dye for 10 seconds and then briefly washed in water or phosphate-buffered saline (PBS).
+The resulting stained specimens generate bright enough signals for direct and interpretable visualization through microscope eyepiece.

 Contrast enhancement

 Previous work from MUSE includes the detection of endogenous fluorescent molecules in intact clinical and human tissues for functional and structural characterization, which is limited by the relatively dim autofluorescence found in tissue.
 However, the use of bright exogenous dyes can provide substantially more remitted light than the autofluorescence approach.

-Several dyes have been studied for MUSE's application, including eosin, rhodamine, DAPI, Hoechst, acridine orange, propidium iodine, and proflavine.
+Several dyes have been studied for MUSE's application, including eosin, rhodamine, DAPI, Hoechst, acridine orange, propidium iodide, and proflavine.
 Eosin and rhodamine stain the cytoplasm and the extracellular matrix, making the bulk of the tissue visible.
 Hoechst and DAPI fluoresce brightly when bound to DNA, allowing them to serve as excellent nuclear stains.